nathfavour/crossCoder/README.md

 # crossCoder
 maintain codebases across boundaries

+NB: crossCoder is meant for MacOs and linux devices; goodluck running this on Windows (you can give it a trial, with git bash installed)

 ## If you're on Windows, you can use this through git bash

 # USAGE